cindyhansel/credit-risk-classification/README.md

 The learning model was based on financial data including the following features:

 -  the size of the loan
 -  the interest rate of the loan
 -  the income of the borrower
 -  the ratio of the borrower's debt-to-income
 -  the number of accounts of the borrower
 -  any financial derogatory marks
 -  the total debt of the borrower

 The variable "loan_status" indicates if the loan is healthy (loan_status = "0") or high_risk (loan_statu = "1").

 The data set consists of 75036 healthy loans (96.8% of the data set) and 2500 unhealthy loans (3.2% of the data set).

-The following steps describe the methoology of the model training and testing:
+The following steps describe the methodology of the model training and testing:

 - After reading the lending data csv into a dataframe, the labels set (y) from the loan status column is created.
 - The features (X) are created from the remaining columns.
 - Using train_test_split from sklearn, the data is split into training and testing samples.
 - The regression model is fitted by using the training data ("X_train and y_train).
 - The predictions on the testing data by using the testing feature data and the fitted model are saved.
-    - Finally we can evaluated the model's performance, using a confusion matrix and a classification table.
+- Finally, evaluation the model's performanceis done using a confusion matrix and a classification table.

 The LogisticRegression model was used for this analysis.

 ## Results